sophie-a-lee/personal_website/content/courses/intro_r_tidyverse/index.md

 ---
-title: "Introduction to R with Tidyverse"
-subtitle: "A 2-day introduction to the wonders of R."
-excerpt: "A 2-day introduction to the wonders of R and Tidyverse.
-Learn to load, manipulate, explore, and visualise data in R, and create high quality reports using RMarkdown."
-author: "Sophie Lee"
+author: Sophie Lee
-featured: true
-draft: false
-tags:
-  - hugo-site
 categories:
 - Education
+- Statistics
 - R
+draft: false
+excerpt: A 2-day introduction to the wonders of R and Tidyverse.
+Learn to load, manipulate, explore, and visualise data in R, and create high quality reports using RMarkdown.
 layout: single-sidebar
+subtitle: A 2-day introduction to the wonders of R.
+title: Introduction to R with Tidyverse
 links:
 - icon: door-open
   icon_pack: fas